Digital Photography

 This is simple today.
 You can print them at home but most people upload them to a photo finisher on the Internet such as Picasa Web Album or take the card to your local grocery or drug store.
 The trade off between printing at home or taking them in is time and money (isn't it always!).
 Printing at home cost about 29 cents per picture on a high quality inkjet printer but is complicated and confusing to get it right.
 Internet developers charge anywhere from .10 to.25 for a regular print.
 If you print at home, be careful not to expect great quality from a standard inkjet printer.
 The best quality comes from printers specifically designed for photo printing and using photo paper.

-Today, all the major companies provide good printers so it is hard to go wrong.
+Today, all the major companies provide good printers so it is hard to go wrong but make sure your printer is able to match your camera's pixel count.
 DP Magazine does a good review of photo printers.
 See the tables at the bottom of this page for suggestions.
 If you upload them over the internet you have your prints back in a few days by mail.
 The grocery, drug or department store offers Internet prices with one-hour turnaround in some cases.
 Many developers offer the option to copy your pictures onto a compact disc (CD) for permanent storage.
 If you don't have a PC, no problem.
 Stores offer kiosks where you simply plug the camera or storage card into the device and print the picture while you wait.
 Some photo printers offer this same feature with built-in card slots.

 How do I share my photos with friends and family via the Internet?